ArcaneNibble/xc2-zia-probe-thingy/README.md

         been found in step 5), and all latches now behave transparently because GCK=1.

-[^1] What happens if the input pin being tested is either the clock pin or the designated output pin?
+NOTE: What happens if the input pin being tested is either the clock pin or the designated output pin?
 The script special-cases these two possibilities and uses an alternate bitstream that uses GCK1 instead of GCK0 and a different designated output pin.